SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 The  activation   of  some   additional  output   is  done   with  the
 \@simulation:output_profile variant  parameter.
-It  may be  limited by geometry options (for example the `source_details` is not available with the `HalfCommissioning̀ geometry layout.
+It  may be  limited by geometry options, for example the `source_details` is not available with the `HalfCommissioning` geometry layout.

 Be aware that using this feature  implies that the simulation will use additional CPU  and the output  file will use  a lot of  storage.
 This